takenet/blip-docs/source/includes/en/extensions/broadcast.md

 ```

 <aside class="notice">
-Note: To make your broadcast more personal you can also replace contact variables in messages sent to a distribution list.
+Note: To make your broadcast more personal, you can also replace contact variables in messages sent to a distribution list.
 </aside>

 For more information, please check the documentation of the [**Contacts** extension](#contacts).